RIT-EVT/rampup/datasheets/datasheets.md

 The prefix "0x" and the suffix "h" are both just used to indicate that the number is hexadecimal instead of decimal.

+### Register Details
 After the table, there are a few sections that go into detail about each register.
-You will need this information in some cases, but here, the register just stores a two-byte integer that we want to read, so it's straightforward.
+You will need this information in some cases, but here, the register just stores a two-byte integer that we want to read, so it's fairly straightforward.
+You will just need to be sure you use the multi-byte `readReg()` method of the `I2C` class, not the single-byte read.

 ### Implementation
-Based on this information from the datasheet, you're going to want an I2C call that looks something like `i2c.readReg(0x48, 0x00, &outputBuffer);`.
-This will attempt to read the data in register 0x00 from the device at address 0x48.
+Based on this information from the datasheet, you're going to want an I2C call that looks something like
+`i2c.readReg(0x48, registerBuffer, 1, outputBuffer, 2);`.
+This will attempt to
-`outputBuffer` should be a two-byte buffer used to store the output, which you can create with `uint8_t outputBuf[2];`.
+read from the slave device at address 0x48 on the I2C bus.
+From this device, it will read the data at the address stored in `registerBuffer`, which you should set to 0x00. `outputBuffer` should be a two-byte buffer used to store the output, which you can create with `uint8_t outputBuf[2];`.
 If everything goes well, it will then put the data into the `outputBuffer`.
 If you're having issues with this, set up the Saleae to check if the signals being sent match the values in this call.

 ## MAX22530 Datasheet